CHRISTOPHE DUGUÉ - AVOCAT - INTERNATIONAL ARBITRATION - PARIS FRANCE

 The arbitration agreement [Article 1442 of the Code of Civil Procedure] can take two forms.
 It is either an arbitration clause or a “compromis”.
 The arbitration clause is the clause agreed in a contract for all possible future disputes relating to this contract (also called the arbitration clause in practice).
 The “compromis” is the specific agreement entered into between the parties when a dispute has arisen, that is specific to a single dispute, and which must identify subject of the dispute [Article 1445 of the Code of Civil Procedure]; it may intervene at any time, including during the pendency of proceedings before a state court [Article 1446 of the of Civil Procedure].

-French law enshrines a material rule which is that of the autonomy of the arbitration agreement [Article 1447 of the Code of Civil Procedure].
+French law enshrines a substantive rule which is that of the autonomy of the arbitration agreement [Article 1447 of the Code of Civil Procedure].
 The arbitration agreement is independent of the contract to which it relates and is not affected if such contract is void.

 An arbitration agreement does not necessarily have to be very long but must be drafted in a precise manner, and must at least contain an unequivocal indication of the will of the parties to resort to arbitration for the final settlement of their disputes concerning their contract.